 Hiking in Colorado is one of the state’s biggest summer draws.
-With the beauty of the Rocky Mountains beckoning, visitors of all abilities are drawn to the incredible views.
+With the beauty of the Rocky Mountains beckoning, hikers of all abilities are drawn to the incredible views.
 And whether you want to take a quick stroll to the base of a waterfall, scramble on all fours across a rocky, high-elevation ridge, or trek deep into the wilderness with your camping gear, you will not be at a loss for trails in and around Steamboat Springs, Colorado.
 Regardless of the length or difficulty level, the common denominator of hikes in the area is that they are all stunningly scenic.
 See for yourself with these six amazing hikes in and around Steamboat.

 1. Fish Creek Falls/Long Lake